aliyun/terraform-provider-alicloud/website/docs/d/cr_repos.html.markdown

 * `namespace` - (Optional) Name of container registry namespace where the repositories are located in.
 * `name_regex` - (Optional) A regex string to filter results by repository name.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).
-* `enabled_details` - (Optional) Boolean, false by default, only repository attributes are exported.
+* `enable_details` - (Optional) Boolean, false by default, only repository attributes are exported.
 Set to true if domain list and tags belong to this repository are needed.
 See `tags` in attributes.

 ## Attributes Reference